nmeri17/suphle-docs/src/docs/v1/container/index.md

 Callers can either consume dependencies from their constructors or by directly invoking [`getClass`](#auto-wiring-and-dependency-injection)

 // example
 In both scenarios, the desired outcome can be different.
 As earlier mentioned, Suphple internally makes heavy use of calls to `getClass`, so you don't have to unless you are a [plugin developer](/docs/v1/plugins).
-Think of it as an avenue to replace the regular hydration of those classes.
+It's mostly an avenue to replace the regular hydration of those classes.

 - `whenType(string ConsumerClass)`

 This is the genesis of all contextual binding.
 The type being provided is supplied, and a fluent interface is returned for definition of the dependencies.

-Bear in mind that while hydrating arguments for a provisioned type, if those any of the arguments were equally provisioned, their provided context will take precedence over that of the calling type
+[[Review]] Bear in mind that while hydrating arguments for a provisioned type, if those any of the arguments were equally provisioned, their provided context will take precedence over that of the calling type

 /// Example